Werewolf: Classical antiquity

 Pliny the Elder likewise recounts another tale of lycanthropy.
-Quoting Euanthes, he mentions that in Arcadia, once a year a man was chosen by lot from the Anthus' clan.
-The chosen man was escorted to a marsh in the area, where he hung his clothes into an oak tree, swam across the marsh and transformed into a wolf, joining a pack for nine years.
-If during these nine years he refrained from tasting human flesh, he returned to the same marsh, swam back and recovered his previous human form, with nine years added to his appearance.
+Quoting Euanthes, he mentions that in Arcadia, once a year, a man was chosen by lot from the Anthus's clan.
+The chosen man was escorted to a marsh in the area, where he hung his clothes on an oak tree, swam across the marsh, and transformed into a wolf, joining a pack for nine years.
+If during these nine years, he refrained from tasting human flesh, he returned to the same marsh, swam back, and recovered his previous human form, with nine years added to his appearance.
 Ovid also relates stories of men who roamed the woods of Arcadia in the form of wolves.

-Virgil, in his poetic work Eclogues, wrote about a man called Moeris, who used herbs and poisons picked in his native Pontus to turn himself into a wolf.
-In prose, the Satyricon, written circa AD 60 by Gaius Petronius Arbiter, one of the characters, Niceros, tells a story at a banquet about a friend who turned into a wolf (chs.
-61–62).
+Virgil, in his poetic work Eclogues, wrote of a man called Moeris who used herbs and poisons picked in his native Pontus to turn himself into a wolf.
+In prose, the Satyricon, written circa AD 60 by Petronius, one of the characters, Niceros, tells a story at a banquet about a friend who turned into a wolf (chapters 61–62).
 He describes the incident as follows, "When I look for my buddy I see he'd stripped and piled his clothes by the roadside...
 He pees in a circle round his clothes and then, just like that, turns into a wolf!... after he turned into a wolf he started howling and then ran off into the woods."

 Early Christian authors also mentioned werewolves.
-In The City of God, Augustine of Hippo gives an account similar to that found in Pliny the Elder.
-Augustine explains that "It is very generally believed that by certain witches spells men may be turned into wolves..."
-Physical metamorphosis was also mentioned in the Capitulatum Episcopi, attributed to the Council of Ancyra in the 4th century, which became the Church's doctrinal text in relation to magic, witches, and transformations such as those of werewolves.
-The Capitulatum Episcopi states that "Whoever believes that anything can be...transformed into another species or likeness, except by God Himself...is beyond doubt an infidel.'
+In The City of God, Augustine of Hippo gives an account similar to that found in Pliny the Elder's Natural History.
+Augustine explains that "It is very generally believed that by certain witches' spells men may be turned into wolves..."
+Physical metamorphosis was also mentioned in the Capitulatum Episcopi, attributed to the Synod of Ancyra in the 4th century, which became the early Christian Church's doctrinal text in relation to magic, witches, and transformations such as those of werewolves.
+The Capitulatum Episcopi states that "Whoever believes that anything can be...transformed into another species or likeness, except by God Himself...is beyond doubt an infidel."

-In these works of Roman writers, werewolves often receive the name versipellis ("turnskin").
-Augustine instead uses the phrase "in lupum fuisse mutatum" (changed into the form of a wolf) to describe the physical metamorphosis of werewolves, which is similar to phrases used in the medieval period.
+In the works of the early Roman Christian writers, werewolves often received the name versipellis ("turnskin").
+In City of God, Augustine instead used the phrase "in lupum fuisse mutatum" (changed into the form of a wolf) to describe the metamorphosis of werewolves, which is similar to phrases used in the medieval period.